arianneghislainerull/readme-experience/README.md

 - Designed and implemented an internal API using Python to scrape and query data, streamlining data collection processes.

 ### Automation & Tools
-- Developed a suite of software tools to automate tasks such as monthly inventory audits, daily hiring reports, Jira ticket cleanups, employee exit reports, and monthly third-party reports.
+- Developed a suite of Python-based software tools to automate data reports such as monthly inventory audits, daily hiring reports, Jira ticket cleanups, employee exit reports, and monthly third-party reports.
+This initiative significantly enhanced data processing and report generation efficiency

 ---